Our unique analysis of the bills Combest sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

-From Jan 1985 to May 2003, Combest missed 319 of 9,731 roll call votes, which is 3.3%.
-This is worse than the median of 2.9% among the lifetime records of representatives serving in May 2003.
+From Jan 1985 to May 2003, Combest missed 337 of 9,750 roll call votes, which is 3.5%.
+This is on par with the median of 2.9% among the lifetime records of representatives serving in May 2003.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: